 |Exercises on energetics of microbial metabolism

-Theme: Kinetics and stoichiometry of growth and product formation
+Theme: Kinetics and stoichiometry of growth, product formation, process design and membranes transport

 |11.30||Black box model: stoichiometry||Sef Heijnen|

-Themes: Regulation of metabolism by environmental parameters and High-cell-density fermentation
+Themes: Regulation of metabolism by environmental parameters, fermentation design and data analysis

 |09.00||Primary metabolism and its regulation||Pascale Daran – Lapujade|